Robust Stackelberg Equilibria: Analytic Properties of RSE

+Lastly, for the time complexity, Algorithm~\ref{alg:delta-RSE-Alg} solves $O(n^2 2^n)$ linear programs of size $O(mn)$, each corresponding to a tuple $(S, \tilde j, j)$.
+Hence, the stated time complexity follows.

-The following are a few remarks about Proposition \ref{thm:existence}.
+We make a few remarks about Proposition \ref{thm:existence}.
 First, it implies that for instances with a small $n$, a $\delta$-RSE can be computed efficiently.
 Nevertheless, the exponential dependency on $n$ in the time complexity appears to be inevitable, as we will show in the next section that computing a $\delta$-RSE is NP-hard.
+Second, one may wonder why approaches similar to Algorithm~\ref{alg:delta-RSE-Alg} cannot be used to prove the existence of a $\delta$-RSE under the alternative definition with $\geq$ in Equation~\ref{def:delta-robust-set}.
+The reason is that, with this alternative definition, the third constraint in Equation~\eqref{lp:delta-RSE-LP} of Algorithm~\ref{alg:delta-RSE-Alg} will become a strict inequality.
+Consequently, the set $\hat{S}$ will include additional follower actions that would have been excluded under our current $\delta$-RSE definition.
+This will then lead to $\hat{S} \supseteq S^*$ rather than $\hat{S} \subseteq S^*$, making the remaining part of the proof of Proposition~\ref{thm:existence} inapplicable.

-Second, it may not appear a big deal to choose ``$>$'' in Equation \eqref{def:delta-robust-set} while not ``$\geq$'', especially if one is willing to carry ``$\sup$/$\inf$'' in all derivations.
-However, we still believe it is helpful to figure out the right way so that we do not always need to worry about the existence and how to tweak the solution to make it achievable.\footnote{For example, \citet{pita2010robust} used non-strict inequalities for both the $\delta$-optimal follower response and non-$\delta$-optimal follower response.
+Third, while one may be willing to compromise and settle with the ``supremum'' of leader strategies, instead of using the exact ``maximum'' in Equation~\eqref{eq:epsilon-robust-equilibrium}, this is generally viewed as being undesirable.
+Such a wrinkle of the non-existence of a solution concept is always a concern for game-theoretical analysis.
+Hence, we believe it is helpful to figure out the right way so that we do not always need to worry about the existence and how to tweak the solution to make it achievable.\footnote{For example, \citet{pita2010robust} used non-strict inequalities for both the $\delta$-optimal follower response and non-$\delta$-optimal follower response.
 This choice actually leads to strange inconsistency in the follower behavior modeling, in which the follower will effectively break ties \emph{against} the leader among actions strictly within $\delta$-optimal response region but then \emph{in favor of} the leader at the boundary of $\delta$-optimal response regions.} This also paves the way for many of our following analysis.

+Another reasonable concern here is that given the existing equilibrium concepts, is it truly necessary to define and study the $\delta$-RSE solution concept?
+In particular, might it be that the SSE leader strategy or the maximin leader strategy will already perform well, i.e., achieve $\epsilon$-optimal $u_{\textup{RSE}}(\delta)$ assuming the suboptimal follower responses?
+Unfortunately, Proposition~\ref{prop:equilibrium_variants} shows that both the SSE leader strategy and maximin leader strategy are highly suboptimal, with a $\Omega(1)$ suboptimality gap compared with a $\delta$-RSE.
+As a result, we cannot simply apply the leader strategy from other equilibrium (e.g. SSE) to expect robust performance on par with $\delta$-RSE.
+See Appendix \ref{appendix-property-suboptimal} for the proof of Proposition~\ref{prop:equilibrium_variants}.